 B2B Website Conversions Metrics

-These type of conversions are the ones you want to track and should be part of your foundation before reading any further.
-Other trackable conversions include whitepaper downloads, case study downloads, etc.
+These conversions are the ones to track and should be part of your foundation of B2B website performance metrics.

 6. Goal Completions